JonJagger/cyber-dojo/md/docker-server.md

 }
 ```

-Finally you need to create the initial starting files (and
-possibly some support files).
-In honour of Douglas Adams
+Create the initial starting files (and possibly some support files).
-in  cyber-dojo these always take the form of a function
+In honour of Douglas Adams these always take the form of a function
-called answer() which return 6 * 9 and a test for this
+called answer() which return 6 * 9 and a test for this function
-function which expects 42.
-Thus the initial files give
-you a red traffic-light.
+which expects 42.
+Thus the initial files give you a red traffic-light.

 See [Misc](md/misc.md) for `manifest.json` details.